owncloud/docs/docs/build-the-docs.md

 d5a49762c0f9: Download complete
 ```

 ### Using the Antora Tools On The Command-Line

+**Note:** The environment variables at the beginning are required for building the docs with integrated site search.
 ```
 DOCSEARCH_ENABLED=true DOCSEARCH_ENGINE=lunr \
-antora --clean --pull --quiet --silent \
+antora --clean --pull \
     --cache-dir ./cache/ \
-    --generator=./generate-site.js \
-    --redirect-facility static \
+    --redirect-facility nginx \
+    --generator ./generators/search \
     --stacktrace \
-    --url <URL or path to your Antora instance> \
     site.yml
 ```